Two Seconds: Plot

-Earlier, John had said to Shirley that he wanted a woman with educational aspirations: "Ain't no use both of us being dumb".
+Earlier, John had said to Shirley that he wanted a woman with educational aspirations: "Ain't no use both of us being dumb."
 Shirley feigns respectability, telling John that she only works in the dance hall to support her sick parents, who live on a farm in Idaho and that she is educated ("I've got a year of high school, wish I'd have stuck it out").
 Shirley pretends to be interested in attending a lecture with him.
 Later, Bud is remonstrating with John about him having hooked up with "a dance hall dame".
-"How much money has she had off you," Bud asks.
-"Not a red cent.
-We're going to a lecture", John says.
-Bud: "if a dame tells a guy she's going to a lecture that means one thing, she's got designs on him".
-John indicates that he doesn't want to fall out with Bud, trying to get him to like Shirley: "She knows things".
-Bud: "That dame don't need to go to school, she knows everything".
-As John leaves, Bud says more cheerily, "Come home sober and bring me a lollipop".
-Instead of taking John to "a lecture", Shirley takes him to a speakeasy where she gets him drunk on "tea," bootleg gin was served in teapots to disguise its true nature, as alcohol was illegal then, due to prohibition.
-When John protests, she says stupidly that they can "catch the second show" of the lecture.
-John is drunk after the first floor show, drunk, bored, and belligerent.
+Bud suggests that she has aims on John, annoying John.
+John indicates that he doesn't want to fall out with Bud, trying to get him to like Shirley, but fails to win him over.
+As John leaves, Bud says more cheerily, "Come home sober and bring me a lollipop."

+Instead of taking John to a lecture, Shirley takes him to a speakeasy where she gets him drunk on "tea" (bootleg gin was served in teapots to disguise its true nature, as alcohol was illegal then, due to prohibition).
+When John protests, she says that they can "catch the second show" of the lecture.
+John is drunk, bored, and belligerent after the first floor show.
 He says that Shirley herself shouldn't drink too much.
-She intones, "I must, because of my troubles".
-"What troubles?"
-John responds.
-Shirley starts crying, "Don't do that".
-John says, "Not when I'm drunk, I hate that".
-He then brightens up a bit smiling with the realization, "I'm drunk".
-Liquor was illegal and managing to get "blind drunk" (sometimes literally, the substances being methanol, not alcohol) was something of an achievement.
+She responds that she has to because of her troubles, confusing the inebriated John.
 Shirley kisses him, cheering him up greatly.
-"You know I like that," he says.
+"You know I like that", he says.
 Shirley responds, "Would you like more?"